Turn Off The Tap On Night Sweats

 Evolutionarily speaking, it’s good to keep in mind how sometimes regular, profuse sweating would be to one’s advantage.
 It’s best to embrace the ways our body works to keep it functioning well.

-In many of the ways our ancestors slept, sweating wasn’t a big of a deal.
-Night sweats probably weren’t nearly as common back then, though they likely became more common after the industrial revolution.
+In many of the ways our ancestors slept, sweating wasn’t a big deal.
+Night sweats probably weren’t nearly as common back then, though they likely became more common after the Industrial Revolution.
 For example, sleeping in a hammock strung out between two trees is probably a lot cooler than sleeping indoors on a bed.
 Sleeping on a mat or a bed of rushes would be the same.

 Unfortunately, socially and culturally, excessive sweating can work out the same way as emotional crying in the middle of a fistfight.
 It’s something you may find embarrassing.
 Both day and night sweats can be related to anxiety, though that’s not the only cause.